YouTube Channel Art Downloader

 What about copyright and fair use?

 Channel art and profile pictures are copyrighted by the channel owner.
-However, using these images can be permissible under the doctrine of "fair use."
-Fair use often includes non-commercial purposes like commentary, criticism, news reporting, education, and research.
-Using a channel's banner in a review video or a blog post analyzing their branding would likely be considered fair use.
-Using it for your own channel's branding would not.
+Use under "fair use" generally covers commentary, criticism, news reporting, education, and research.
+For example, a banner in a review video or in a blog post analyzing the channel's branding is usually fine.
+Reusing the same banner as your own channel's branding is not.